How to use the plugin

 and Num Of Channels

 For playback, it's recommended to use the Runtime Audio Importer plugin to convert raw audio data into a playable sound wave.
-However, this is optional, and you can handle raw PCM audio data with your own solution if desired.

 - Blueprint